pratiknawale93/Pratik_studio_Photo-webpage/README.md

 * Add lightbox image preview
 * Add filtering (categories like Nature, Events, etc.)
 * Convert project into full-stack (upload images dynamically)
-* Deploy using Netlify or Vercel
+* Deploy using Netlify or Vercel or to the cloud like aws .

 ---